stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 There were a variety of reasons for this:

-* The Vulkan API contains a huge number of enumerations __all__ of which are bundled into a __single__ class as old school integer constants, resulting in a class with several __thousand__ members.
+* The Vulkan API contains a huge number of enumerations __all__ of which are bundled by LWJGL as old school integer constants into a __single__ class, resulting in a God-class with several __thousand__ members.
 Besides the likelihood of accidentally using the wrong enumeration and the obvious type safety issues, finding an enumeration constant is virtually impossible.

 * The API also makes heavy use of structures to configure Vulkan components which are implemented by LWJGL as Java classes with (as a nice touch) a fluid builder-like interface.
-However all the internals are exposed as __public__ members and there are also a slew of allocation methods implemented on __every__ structure.
-Again finding the right method becomes an annoyance, and this is repeated for every field in every structure.
+However all the internals are exposed as __public__ members, there are multiple setters for each field, and a slew of allocation methods implemented on __every__ structure.
+Again finding the right method becomes an annoyance.
+This is repeated for every field in every structure.

 * This is not helped by the JavaDoc which essentially just replicates the signature of each method without explaining _what_ it does or why there are multiple versions of each method.